Generalized Few-shot Semantic Segmentation: Towards Generalized Few-shot Semantic Segmentation

 To better distinguish between FS-Seg and GFS-Seg, we illustrate a 2-way $K$-shot task of FS-Seg and a case of GFS-Seg with the same query image in Figure \ref{fig:setting_compare}, where \textit{Cow} and \textit{Motorbike} are novel classes, and \textit{Person} and \textit{Car} are base classes.

-FS-Seg model (Figure \ref{fig:setting_compare}(a)) is limited to predicting binary segmentation masks only for the classes that are included in the support set. \textit{Person} on the right and \textit{Car} at the top are missing in the predictions because the support set does not provide information for these classes, even if the model has been trained on these base classes for sufficient iterations.
-In addition, if redundant novel classes that do not appear in the query image (\eg, \textit{Aeroplane}) are provided by the support set of (a), they may adversely affect performance because FS-Seg has a prerequisite that the query images must contain the classes provided by support samples.
+FS-Seg model (Figure \ref{fig:setting_compare} (a)) is limited to predicting binary segmentation masks only for the classes that are included in the support set. \textit{Person} on the right and \textit{Car} at the top are missing in the predictions because the support set does not provide information for these classes, even if the model has been trained on these base classes for sufficient steps.
+In addition, if redundant novel classes that do not appear in the query image (\eg, \textit{Aeroplane}) are provided by support set of (a), they may adversely affect performance because FS-Seg has a prerequisite that the query images must contain the classes provided by support samples.

 As shown in Section \ref{sec:fs_seg_compare}, FS-Seg models only learn to predict the foreground masks for the given novel classes, so their performance is much degraded in our proposed generalized setting of GFS-Seg where all possible base and novel classes require predictions.
-Different with FS-Seg, GFS-Seg (Figure \ref{fig:setting_compare}(b)) identifies base and novel classes simultaneously without the prior knowledge of classes in each query image, and extra support classes (\eg, \textit{Aeroplane} at the top-left of Figure \ref{fig:setting_compare}(b)) should not affect the model much.
+Differently, GFS-Seg (Figure \ref{fig:setting_compare} (b)) identifies base and novel classes simultaneously without the prior knowledge of classes contained in query image, and extra support classes (\eg, \textit{Aeroplane} at the top-left of Figure \ref{fig:setting_compare} (b)) should not affect the model much.